Thekkady

 Bamboo Groves – Eco-lodge & Centre.
 For Experimental Learning

-An eco-lodge for experiential learning run exclusively by Forest Department initiative to support local communities.
+An eco-lodge for experiential learning run exclusively by the Forest Department initiative to support local communities.
 The fifteen bamboo huts with hygienic and modern furnishings are placed between bamboo thickets.
-The ambience of Bamboo Grove provides an opportunity to listen to the whistling of bamboo culms, chirping of birds and the flow of small rivulets emerging out from the swamps of the surrounding Periyar meadows.
-The Bamboo Grove programme also offers an eco-friendly environment to conduct seminars, symposiums, workshops and training programs in the centrally located ‘Kalari\ a conference hall with audio¬visual facilities.
+The ambiance of Bamboo Grove provides an opportunity to listen to the whistling of bamboo culms, the chirping of birds, and the flow of small rivulets emerging out from the swamps of the surrounding Periyar meadows.
+The Bamboo Grove program also offers an eco-friendly environment to conduct seminars, symposiums, workshops and training programs in the centrally located ‘Kalari\ a conference hall with audio¬visual facilities.

-The Bamboo Grove package consists of an orientation programme, a visit to a tribal colony, wildlife film shows, bird watching, trekking and a complimentary boat ride on the famous Periyar Lake.
+The Bamboo Grove package consists of an orientation program, a visit to a tribal colony, wildlife film shows, bird watching, trekking, and a complimentary boat ride on the famous Periyar Lake.
 Lunch and dinner on the first day and breakfast on the second day are included in the package.

 11.00 am : Checkout